 Some types of meditation practices allow mediators to non-reactively monitor their experience from moment to moment.
 The open-monitoring meditation, for example, allows them to view the nature of cognitive and emotional patterns of their behavior.

 There are many mechanisms of neuroplasticity of the brain including the growth of new connections and the creation of new neurons.
 For the period of meditation, neuroplasticity is changing in response to experience.
-As a result, it reduces the grey-matter density in areas of the brain related to anxiety and stress.
+As a result, it reduces the gray matter density in areas of the brain related to anxiety and stress.

-Meditation was found to decrease symptoms of the panic disorder according to the American Journal of Psychiatry.
+Meditation was found to decrease symptoms of panic disorder, according to the American Journal of Psychiatry.
 In the given research, 22 patients diagnosed with anxiety or panic disorder went through three months of meditation training.
 At the end of the training, the effects of panic and anxiety were reduced substantially for 20 of these patients.

 Additional reading about mindfulness meditation-based stress reduction intervention: The Official Journal of ADAA, Science Direct, APA PsycNet, Journal of Biobehavioral Medicine, Medical News Today, and CCARE.

 4. Meditation Helps to Lower Blood Pressure

 Meditation is linked to lowering blood pressure and reducing the risk of heart disease, stroke, and kidney failure.
 Individuals with high blood pressure were able to lower it by practicing relaxation techniques and thinking pleasant thoughts.
 Those who have practiced meditation daily were able to reduce possible side effects caused by hypertension drugs.
 During the experiment, a “relaxation response” technique was used.
 In the end, the stress and high blood pressure were reduced after 3 months of meditation.
 As a result, these individuals needed fewer medications.
 The relaxation techniques resulted in the formation of nitric oxide that opens blood vessels.

 5. Meditation Helps With Information Processing